Serbo-Croatian: Writing systems

 The oldest texts since the 11th century are in Glagolitic, and the oldest preserved text written completely in the Latin alphabet is Red i zakon sestara reda Svetog Dominika, from 1345.
 The Arabic alphabet had been used by Bosniaks; Greek writing is out of use there, and Arabic and Glagolitic persisted so far partly in religious liturgies.

-The Serbian Cyrillic alphabet (Vukovica) was revised by Vuk Stefanović Karadžić in the 19th century.

-The Croatian Latin alphabet (Gajica) followed suit shortly afterwards, when Ljudevit Gaj defined it as standard Latin with five extra letters that had diacritics, apparently borrowing much from Czech, but also from Polish, and inventing the unique digraphs lj, nj and dž.
-These digraphs are represented as ļ, ń and ǵ respectively in the Rječnik hrvatskog ili srpskog jezika, published by the former Yugoslav Academy of Sciences and Arts in Zagreb.
-The latter digraphs, however, are unused in the literary standard of the language.
-All in all, this makes Serbo-Croatian the only Slavic language to officially use both the Latin and Cyrillic scripts, albeit the Latin version is more commonly used.
+The Serbian Cyrillic alphabet was revised by Vuk Stefanović Karadžić in the 19th century.
+The Croatian Latin alphabet (Gajica) followed suit shortly afterwards, when Ljudevit Gaj defined it as standard Latin with five extra letters that had diacritics, apparently borrowing much from Czech, but also from Polish.
+All in all, this makes Serbo-Croatian the only Slavic language to officially use both the Latin and Cyrillic scripts (though the Latin version is more commonly used).

 In both cases, spelling is phonetic and spellings in the two alphabets map to each other one-to-one: